jsommers/switchyard/documentation/advanced_api.rst

 There is one additional command-line option for ``swyard`` when using a socket emulation application.
 The ``-a`` is used to specify the name of a file that contains the application-layer socket program.

-The ``a`` option can be used in conjunction with a Switchyard test scenario.
+The ``-a`` option can be used in conjunction with a Switchyard test scenario.
 If you want to test that a socket application emits a packet, then receives a packet from some "remote" host, you could create an expectation that a packet is emitted and an expectation that some other packet is received.
 You may need to use the ``copyfromlastout`` argument when creating the ``PacketInputEvent``, since the test scenario may not actually know what local port is being used by an application (among other things).

 For example, to run a particular test scenario as well as an application program, the command line might look like the following: